ti-uni-bielefeld/T-SIMD/README.md

 * `SIMD_ALIGN_CHK` : If this macro is defined, **T-SIMD** will check whether the alignment of the data pointers passed to the functions is correct.
 * `MAX_SIMD_WIDTH` : This macro can be used to limit the maximum vector width that **T-SIMD** will use.
 Must be an integer of at least 16.
+* `SIMDVEC_SANDBOX` : If this macro is defined, **T-SIMD** functions will not execute their intended operations, but instead will print what function was called to the standard output.
+This is useful for debugging purposes.
 # Author and Contributors

 **T-SIMD** was originally written by [Ralf Möller](http://www.ti.uni-bielefeld.de/html/people/moeller/) (moeller@ti.uni-bielefeld.de).